- Full Itinerary

 Accommodations at Three Bears Lodge (B,L,D)

 After breakfast we head out and enjoy a stop along the Firehole Falls Loop.
 We continue on to Fountain Paint Pots to walk the boardwalk loop there.
-Then it’s on to the Upper Geyser Basin, which holds not only Old Faithful Geyser but also a host of other impressive features such as Grand, Beehive, Riverside, and Castle Geysers and Morning Glory Pool.
+Then it’s on to Grand Prismatic Spring and then the Upper Geyser Basin, which holds not only Old Faithful Geyser but also a host of other impressive features such as Grand, Beehive, Riverside, and Castle Geysers and Morning Glory Pool.
 We take time to walk the loop that winds between them.

 Walking back along the Firehole River is memorable.
-Lunch in the Old Faithful Inn is a treat.
-As we travel in three small mini-vans for ease of carrying gear and stopping for wildlife, we can offer options this afternoon.
+As we travel in three mini-vans for ease of carrying gear and stopping for wildlife, we can offer options this afternoon.
 Some may want to return to West Yellowstone for free time or to experience the Wolf and Grizzly Discovery Center.
 Others may wish to do more photography and birding along the Madison on the route home.
+Some may want to linger in the area for sunset light over one of the thermal areas on our return drive back.

 This is a free night for dinner as we may be on different schedules, and in West Yellowstone restaurants abound.
 You are welcome to join the guides or strike out on your own.